Comparison guide

 - Several people need to add expenses themselves.

-- The main goal is splitting group bills and settling the group.
+- The main goal is a collaborative group ledger, not one person keeping the record.

 - You need broad cross-platform group participation.

-- Charts, spending categories, and group-level expense organization matter more than personal follow-up messages.
+- Group-level expense organization, spending categories, charts, or payment integrations matter more than personal follow-up messages.

 When You Owe Me is probably better